-An AP to which the Relay STA is associated may use the implicit ACK procedure to transmit a downlink frame to a non-AP STA only if it knows the PAID of the non-AP STA associated to the Relay AP.(#715) For this purpose, the Relay STA may indicate an associated non-AP STA's AID to the AP by sending a STA Information Announcement frame including an AID Announcement element when the non-AP STA becomes associated or the non-AP STA's AID is changed.
+An AP to which the Relay STA is associated may use the implicit ACK procedure to transmit a downlink frame to a non-AP STA only if it knows the partial AID of the non-AP STA associated to the Relay AP.(#715) For this purpose, the Relay STA may indicate an associated non-AP STA's AID to the AP by sending a STA Information Announcement frame including an AID Announcement element when the non-AP STA becomes associated or the non-AP STA's AID is changed.
 A non-AP STA associated to a Relay AP may use the implicit ACK procedure to transmit an uplink frame to an AP only if it knows the BSSID of the AP to which the Relay STA of the Relay is associated.
 For this purpose, the Relay AP may indicate the BSSID of the AP to newly associated non-AP STAs by using RootAP BSSID field in the Relay element in Beacon frame, Probe Response or Short Probe Response frame.

 Instructions to TGah Editor: Insert a new Subclause after 9.48.3.2 as follows: